Trade Stock Indices

 Trading Software

-This is the software which is provided by a broker to help indices traders place their trades.
-Once you as a trader download & installs this trading software on your PC computer Desktop PC you can then begin to trade in the Index market.
-All indices trades are executed through this software.
-If you as a trader want to learn a trading platform, MetaTrader 4 Software is a good indices software to start with.
+This is the software a broker provides to help stock traders make their trades easily.
+After you, as a trader, download and set up this software on your desktop computer, you can begin trading in the stock market.
+All stock trades happen through this software.
+If you, as a trader, want to learn a trading platform, MetaTrader 4 Software is a great stock software to begin with.

 To set these orders, open MetaTrader 4 Software, open a "chart", right click in "chart", select and choose 'New Order", then select the trade order either buy or sell as pictured below.
 (Short-Cut key board Keys - Press "F9")